bangkit-speechease/cloud-computing/README.md

 ```
 {
   "error": true,
-  "message": "Content ID is required!",
+  "message": "Content ID is required!"
 }
 ```
 (404 - Not Found):